Anessen/PSFalcon/Installation,-Upgrade-and-Removal.md

 If the module was manually installed, delete your existing PSFalcon module folder and install the new version.
 # Removal
 If the PSFalcon module folder exists within the proper module path, you can use `Uninstall-Module` to remove it.
-Including the optional `-AllVersions` parameter will ensure that all instances of PSFalcon are removed.
+Including the optional `AllVersions` parameter will ensure that all instances of PSFalcon are removed.
 ```powershell
 Uninstall-Module -Name PSFalcon -AllVersions
 ```